jinghuazhao/INF/SOMAscan.md

 are summarized in Extended Data Fig. 1.
 Multi-dimensional scaling was performed using PLINK v1.9 to create components to account for ancestry in genetic analyses.
 Prior to imputation, additional variant filtering steps were performed to establish a high-quality imputation scaffold.
-In summary, 654,966 high-quality variants (auto- somal, non-monomorphic, bi-allelic variants with Hardy–Weinberg Equilibrium (HWE) P \> 5 × 10<sup>−6</sup>, with a call rate of \>99% across the INTERVAL genotyping batches in which a variant passed QC, and a global call rate of >75% across all INTERVAL genotyping batches) were used for imputation.
+In summary, 654,966 high-quality variants (autosomal, non-monomorphic, bi-allelic variants with Hardy–Weinberg Equilibrium (HWE) P \> 5 × 10<sup>−6</sup>, with a call rate of \>99% across the INTERVAL genotyping batches in which a variant passed QC, and a global call rate of >75% across all INTERVAL genotyping batches) were used for imputation.
 Variants were phased